Honey: 6 Health Benefits & 6 Varieties

 Generally speaking, honey is almost always safe during pregnancy.

 It is also known that honey can contain the bacterium Clostridium botulinum.
 Statistically, it is included in about five percent of all jars of bee honey.
-The spores of the germ are able to lodge in the infant’s intestines – so they can cause severe food poisoning.
+The spores of the bacteria are able to lodge in the infant’s intestines – so they can cause severe food poisoning.

 To conclude: Honey in small amounts is not a problem during pregnancy and breastfeeding.